By Joni Lindquist

 - Disclosing Basically the opposite of #7, which is about building your interpersonal skills.
 Do not discuss things that should not be shared in the workplace.
 Don’t be known as the company’s gossip hub.
 If someone shares something in confidence with you, never betray that trust.
 You need trusting relationships with teammates, bosses, peers, subordinates and clients to have career success.

 Stay away from the 8 “D”umb mistakes and move yourself to becoming an “A” employee.
 You will position yourself to advance in your career!
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist – email@example.com, (913) 345-1881.
+To start building your unique career plan, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.